Mar Vista Animal Medical Center

 BACKGROUND

-Toceranib phosphate was developed for use against grade 2 and grade 3 mast cell tumors.
+Toceranib phosphate is a chemotherapy agent that was developed to target a particular type of tumor in dogs: the mast cell tumor.
+Mast cell tumors are highly inflammatory and invasive with varying tendency to spread and the development of this medication has been a welcome addition to the list of treatment options.
 Toceranib phosphate is what is called a “tyrosine kinase inhibitor.”
-It has two actions against the mast cell tumor: first it kills the tumor cells directly and second, it interferes with the tumor’s blood supply.
+It has two actions against tumors: first it kills the tumor cells directly and second, it interferes with the tumor’s blood supply.

 Since its release and success against the mast cell tumor, much research has been conducted using toceranib phosphate against an assortment of other tumors, particularly those not generally amenable to other types of chemotherapy agents.
 Tumors that have found to show a notable response to this medication include: